khoi-nguyen-2359/bst-box/README.md

 an intuitive and engaging way.
 With this goal in mind, this project was developed to visualize Binary Tree on console UI with text-based presentation.
 Under text form, Binary Tree can be shared straightforwardly in text communication like technical documents, code reviews, or source code documentation, all without the need of images.

-Currently the program demonstrates how AVL Tree changes through out insertion and deletion of nodes.
+Currently the program demonstrates how AVL Tree changes through out insertion and deletion.
 The output is made with Unicode characters, and can be exported to a text file for sharing.

 ## Processing Flow